philbooth/vagueTime.js/README.md

 The build environment relies on
 Node.js,
-[NPM],
 [JSHint],
 [Commander]
 [Mocha],
 [Chai] and
 [UglifyJS].
+Assuming that you already have
+Node.js and NPM set up,
-Assuming that you already have Node/NPM set up, you just need to run `npm install` to install all of the dependencies as listed in `package.json`.
+you just need to run `npm install` to install all of the dependencies as listed in `package.json`.

 You can then lint the source module with the command `npm run lint`.